-Amite is a blue-collar town, with 36.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Amite is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Amite who work in office and administrative support (12.47%), sales jobs (7.04%), and healthcare suport services (6.56%).
+Because occupations involving physical labor dominate the local economy, Amite is generally considered to be a blue-collar town.
+37.08% of the Amite workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Amite is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Amite who work in office and administrative support (8.29%), maintenance occupations (6.82%), and sales jobs (5.87%).

-The per capita income in Amite in 2010 was $17,534, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $70,136 for a family of four.
+The per capita income in Amite in 2018 was $24,146, which is upper middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $96,584 for a family of four.
 However, Amite contains both very wealthy and poor people as well.

 Amite is an extremely ethnically-diverse town.
 The people who call Amite home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Amite residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Amite include French, English, German, and Italian.
+The greatest number of Amite residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Amite include Irish, French, English, Italian, and German.

 The most common language spoken in Amite is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.